SpenceKonde/ATTinyCore/README.md

 ### [Installation](Installation.md)

-### Grand Merger
+### ATtinyCore Universal
-As of 3/17/2016, my ATTiny Modern core has been merged into this one!
-It is not yet available via board manager, but this is planned after further integration and validation of the merged core.

-This core supports the following processors:
+This core supports the following processors - essentially every ATtiny processor that makes sense to use with Arduino:

 * ATtiny2313, 4313 (Working)
 * ATtiny24, 44, 84 (Working)